Irish Champ Recipe: traditional and modern Irish potato dish

 - Boil the potatoes in salted water for 20-25 minutes or until tender.

-- While the potatoes are boiling, Roughly chop all but one of the scallions.
-Heat 1 c milk to a simmer.
+- Bring 1 cup of milk to a simmer.
 Add the roughly chopped scallions and simmer for 5 minutes.
 Set aside to steep until the potatoes are done.

 - Drain the potatoes and transfer to a large mixing bowl.